Summary

 where "data" is the named range B5:B10.

-Note: in Excel 365, this trick is not necessary, thanks to dynamic arrays.
+In Excel 2021 and later, this trick is not necessary, thanks to dynamic arrays.
+See the TAKE function.

 Generic formula